Duke vs. Michigan State College Basketball Predictions & Picks - November 14

 Duke vs. Michigan State Predictions & Picks: Spread, Total - November 14

-Tuesday's game that pits the Duke Blue Devils (1-1) versus the Michigan State Spartans (1-1) at United Center has a projected final score of 74-70 (based on our computer prediction) in favor of Duke, who is a small favorite in this matchup according to our model.
+Tuesday's contest between the Duke Blue Devils (1-1) and the Michigan State Spartans (1-1) at United Center has a projected final score of 74-70 based on our computer prediction, with Duke coming out on top.
 Tipoff is at 7:00 PM on November 14.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!